chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

   up ifconfig enp4s0 up

 ```
-You can reconfigure LXD to use this bridge and the containers will be bridged
+We want to reconfigure LXD to use this bridge so the containers will be bridged
-onto your network.
-Configure the LXD bridge to use ```br0``` instead of LXD's
+onto the network.
+To configure LXD to use ```br0``` instead of LXD's
 default ```lxdbr0```.
-You can do this via a configuration wizard.
+Use the configuration wizard.
 ```bash
 $ sudo lxd init
 ```
 LXD configuration isn't the focus of this post, but if you want to learn more
 check it out on [github](https://github.com/lxc/lxd/blob/master/doc/index.md).

-If you haven't already, clone the maas-lxd repository:
+Clone the maas-lxd repository:
 ```bash
 $ git clone https://github.com/chris-sanders/maas-lxd.git
 $ cd maas-lxd
 ```
-Edit the ```maas-profile``` at the bottom modify the devices by removing the
+Edit the ```maas-profile```, at the bottom modify the devices by removing the
 eth1 device and setting eth0 to use ```br0```.
 ```diff
 devices: